 Those who have worked within New Student Programs and Orientation know that summers are not a time for vacation or downtime.
 The months of June and July stacked tightly, back to back, with transition programs for new students and their families.

 Orientation is part of the reason that I pursued a career in Student Affairs.
-As an orientation leader I loved the energy, even the endless parent questions and late nights programming that blended into early mornings academic advising sessions.
-But as an orientation leader from 2000-2002 we did not have the type of technology tools now available.
+As an orientation leader, I loved the energy, even the endless parent questions and late nights programming that blended into early mornings academic advising sessions.
+But as an orientation leader from 2000-2002, we did not have the type of technology tools now available.
 We created our student session ‘slides’ on poster boards that took at least a week to create.
 We went through registration by hand, then phoned in courses.

-In this post I am proposing methods that new student programs can implement to make their orientation experience more digital-friendly.
 This is beyond the tech tools, such as using PowerPoint instead of paper flip-boards or posting content online instead of handing out copies.
 Those things should be obvious, because how they save time and are environmentally conscious decisions.

-Also I do not claim to be an expert on software or hardware that may be advantages to any large-scale event, so you will not see those here.
-Another much-needed post is to create a virtual/online orientation experience for students and families that are not able make the physical trip to campus.
+Also, I do not claim to be an expert on software or hardware that may be advantages to any large-scale event, so you will not see those here.
+Another much-needed post is to create a virtual/online orientation experience for students and families that are not able to make the physical trip to campus.
 I will save this for a future post.